siomarapantarotto/MediaPlayer/README.md

 ## Thanks and how to contribute
-Thanks for spending some time viewing Media Player APP!
+Thanks for spending some time viewing "MediaPlayer" project!

-Contributions are more than welcome.
+Contributions are more than welcome!

 Please, feel free to contact me for more information.